 Electronic devices may be used in the 'common areas' before and after school and on break (as allowed by the instructor).
-While a student is walking, electronic devices must be used in a safe manner, e.g. no texting, only 1 earbud in, etc. Unsafe or unauthorized use of these devices may result in disciplinary action as outlined in the Student Behavior Policy and Disciplinary Action Chart.
+Unsafe or unauthorized use of these devices may result in disciplinary action as outlined in the Student Behavior Policy and Disciplinary Action Chart.
 Repeated offenses may result in item(s) being confiscated and held for parent pick-up.
 The confiscated device will be returned only to a parent/guardian.
 Silicon Valley CTE is not responsible for lost or stolen devices.